Board of Directors

 He is married to Kathy McCoy and has 3 children and 9 grandchildren.

-Ms. Bentley has been recognized as a recipient of the Waterloo/Cedar Falls Courier Top 20 Under 40 Award and as Iowa’s Rising Star in Banking Award.
+Ms. Bentley received the “Fulfilling the Vision of One” award through the Cedar Valley Alliance and Chamber in 2017.
+She has been recognized as a recipient of Courier Communications Top 20 Under 40 Award and as Iowa’s Rising Star in Banking Award.

-Stacey is married to Russ Bentley and has two children.
+Stacey is married to Russ Bentley and has two adult children.

 As a partner with the Beecher Law firm, Theresa has been practicing law since 1985.
 She specializes in estate planning, wills and probate law and also practices in business and real estate law.
 She is a member of the Black Hawk County Bar Association, the Iowa State Bar Association, Probate Section Iowa State Bar Association, Black Hawk County Estate Planning Council and the Fee Arbitration Committee.